Afghan mujahideen: Role of women

 Women also played a part in the Afghan mujahideen, often traveling with them to cook food or wash their clothes, but also taking part in weapons smuggling.
-There were many female sympathizers who encouraged their husbands, sons or other male family members to take part in the war against the invaders.
+There were many female sympathisers who encouraged their husbands, sons or other male family members to take part in the war against the Soviet occupation and the Afghan government.
 However, women in Afghanistan were split between the two sides, with many also supporting the Democratic Republic where they enjoyed social privileges.
+The split was only deepened as some factions of the Afghan mujahideen reportedly captured Afghan women to keep as slaves, according to a 1992 Press-Republican newspaper.
 Female refugees also created and recited Landays (traditional Afghan poems) about the war.

 There is one recorded female mujahideen warlord, Bibi Ayesha (nicknamed Kaftar, meaning "dove"), who operated in Baghlan Province.

 Soviet withdrawal and civil war

 On 14 April 1988, the governments of Afghanistan and Pakistan signed the Geneva Accords, guaranteed by the United States and Soviet Union.
 This committed the Soviet Union to withdraw all its troops from Afghanistan by 15 February 1989.
 The withdrawal was conducted in two phases.
 The first half of the contingent was removed between 15 May and 16 August 1988, and the second half after 15 November 1988.
 As the Soviets withdrew, they left the Afghan army in fortified positions and even helped them conduct counteroffensives, in order to leave them in as strong a position as possible.
 The withdrawal was completed on schedule, with commander Boris Gromov of the 40th Army being the last Soviet soldier to leave Afghanistan.
-After the Soviet withdrawal, most of the Afghan mujahideen continued its fight against the government of Mohammad Najibullah, which continued to receive funding from Moscow, while similarly the Mujahideen was also still receiving funding from Washington and Islamabad.
+After the Soviet withdrawal, most of the Afghan mujahidin continued its fight against the government of Mohammad Najibullah, which continued to receive funding from Moscow, while similarly the Mujahidin was also still receiving funding from Washington and Islamabad.

-Despite initial estimates, the Mujahideen proved unable to topple Najibullah's regime immediately after the Soviet withdrawal.
+Despite initial estimates, the Mujahidin proved unable to topple Najibullah's regime immediately after the Soviet withdrawal.
 The government concentrated its forces in defense of key cities, while relying on vast amounts of military and humanitarian aid from the Soviet Union to stay afloat.
 Soviet military advisors were still present in Afghanistan, helping advise the war effort and even coordinate air strikes.
 Soviet volunteers operated the Scud missiles which gave the government an advantage in firepower.
 The Afghan Air Force, supplied and maintained with Soviet support, proved to be a crucial asset in keeping the government in power.
-As late as December 1991, Soviet pilots were recorded flying bombing missions against the Mujahideen.
+As late as December 1991, Soviet pilots were recorded flying bombing missions against the Mujahidin.